EarthLifeConsortium/elc_api/www/docs/examples/taxonomy.rst

 .. seealso::
-    Search all subtaxa of order Carcharocles, making sure that megalodon is where it should be:
+    Search all subtaxa of order `Carcharocles`, making sure that megalodon is where it should be:

     http://earthlifeconsortium.org/api_v1/tax?taxon=Carcharocles&includelower=true